gabrielghost/mediation_app_docs/project-mediation-app-dev-diary.md

 The focus for tomorrow will be getting all of these end points up and running and operational WITHOUT the authentication.
 I'll then layer on top the authentication on Thursday to ensure that it all works like it should.
 Some seed data tomorrow might be a nice idea too.

 Plotting out tomorrow's activity has got me excited because I can really see how this API is going to neatly slot together, and I'm very happy that I have worked on the database structure in this way.
 Means we'll have minimal mess in the future.
 A good day - and looking forward to an even better one tomorrow.

+## Day 15

+Ok so after a slow start today, got some good stuff done.
+It's 12.48am now so think it's time to sleep.
+All of the routes are done except the case routes, which should be pretty straight forward to polish off tomorrow.
+Looking forward to it.
+Once they are done, will layer on top the various authentication for the different users - which should be pretty much baked in anyway, but need to be mindful of which users can access which data - only if they have a JWT token can they access data, and even then only the user ID contained within the JWT token can be accessed.
+Although this is a subject to dive into tomorrow.

+I'd love to be able to finish the API tomorrow for deployment on Friday - that would leave us in a super good position going into next week where we'd start on the front-end build sprint which would hopefully take two weeks.
+And then poof!
+It might well be done and dusted!

+Fingers and toes crossed....